 The injured satyrs both growled and slowly pushed to their feet.
 Blood matted in the thick hair of their chests.
 The white paint in a stripe over their bare skulls dripped onto their shoulders from their own sweat, forming blobs of slick white goo to run down their dark skin like war paint.
 The pants they wore were tattered and ripped in different places from the fight, but the clothing didn’t hide their grotesque hooves or the curve of their animal legs.
 And the rage she saw in both their faces told her they were about to change the tides of this battle.

 The satyrs advanced on the defenseless man once more, and Cynna’s adrenaline spiked all over again.
 But his gaze didn’t shift their way.
 He continued to stare up at Cynna with those scorching eyes, continued to look through her as if he could see her soul and knew it was black.
 Continued to pin her with his singular focus as if she were the real threat.

 She licked her lips.
 Glanced between him and the beasts.
 Turn and look, you idiot.

 Zagreus’s fingers curled into her flesh at the shoulders.
 The pain amplified outward from the spot, but she barely cared.
 Her heart rate jumped as her gaze continued to flick from the man to the satyrs and back again.
 Was Zagreus really going to let them kill him?
 That wouldn’t help his cause.
 He wouldn’t allow his prized possession to die, right here, right now…would he?

-Sweat broke out all over her skin.
+Sweat formed along her skin.
 Her pulse turned to a roar in her ears.
 The satyr on the right growled.
 The one on the left pushed his hooves against the ground and charged.
 Both their faces twisted in fury.

 Move.
 Defend yourself.
 Pick up your fucking blade!